The definitive website on the life and work of the pioneering feminist writer, film-maker, and media personality Mary MacLane (1881-1929)

 - Jan.
 2010 - Oh, Dear, Sweet, Bitter Olive - "Written and Directed by Trish Harnetiaux (and Mary MacLane) - Starring Emily Davis and Corey Tazmania* - Violinist: Julia Koo - 1902 Butte, Montana introduces us to adolescent sensationalist memoirist confessionalist, 19 year-old Mary MacLane.
 Mary wishes to marry the devil, or run away with her schoolteacher (Fanny Corbin!), but sometimes, she’s content just sitting and eating an olive. - https://marymaclane.wordpress.com/2010/01/18/mary-maclane-confessionalist/

-- MONTH, 2011 - The Story of Mary MacLane by Herself - by Bojana Novakovic wit contributions by musician Tim Rogers and director Tanya Goldberg as director.
+- Apr.
+2011 - The Story of Mary MacLane by Herself - by Bojana Novakovic with contributions by musician Tim Rogers and director Tanya Goldberg as director.
 Appeared under aegis of Malthouse Theatre, Merrigong Theatre Co. and Griffin Theatre Company.
 Toured Australia and was extensively reviewed.

 - 2017 - i await the devil's coming - by Philippe Dumaine + Danièle Simon - with Danièle Simon - solo52 min - bilingual (en + fr) - June 3, 2017, 10:30 pm - Monument-National, Montréal, for Body Politic at OFFTA – live arts festival - "i await the devil’s coming follows various leads built around Mary MacLane’s 1902 autobiography of the same title.
 A dive into the workings of a sulphurous, feminist, illuminated mind, i await the devil’s coming explores the nascent desire, the solitude of a gray dawn, the troubles of a restless identity.
 While in the distance a red red line appears, and a smell of mint hangs, Mary MacLane longs for the devil that never comes." - https://projetshybris.org/projects/iatdc/